dkozhukhar/Vibrant/README.md

 - type `dub` in the root directory

-- then the game will run but will crash because of not finding the right dynamic libraries.
+- then the game will run but crash because of not finding the right dynamic libraries.
 You need SDL2 and SDL_mixer 2.0+
   * on Windows, copy DLLs from `32-bit dependencies/` or `64-bit dependencies/` directory
   * on Ubuntu, you'll need to install SDL2 and SDL2_mixer
   * on Mac, copy the executable in the bundle, along with relevant SDL2 and SDL2_mixer bundles.
 This is a bit tricky, look how its done on OS X release: http://gamesfrommars.fr/vibrant

+- type `dub` again to run

 ## License